Answer:

 MORE HOURS THAN STANDARD *

-Because the variance is negative, the variance is considered favorable.
+Because the variance is positive, the variance is considered unfavorable.